 |Resume (not required)||In addition to filling out the activities list on The Common Application, applicants are encouraged to mail in an Activity Resume to detail involvement in clubs and organizations, employment, internships, volunteering, education, etc.|

 Test Score Optional Applicants:

 Students who apply in Visual Arts, Art Education, Interactive Multimedia, Music (BA), Music Performance and Music Education may have their applications reviewed through our Test Score Optional evaluation process.
 These applicants will not be required to submit SAT or ACT scores.
-Instead, extra emphasis will be placed on their high school transcript, extracurricular involvement, and audition (Music applicants) or portfolio (Art applicants) results.
-Admitted students interested in being considered for merit scholarships will ultimately be required to submit their standardized test scores.
+Instead, extra emphasis will be placed on their high school transcript, extracurricular involvement, and audition (Music applicants) or portfolio (Art and Interactive Multimedia applicants) results.
+Admitted students interested in being considered for scholarships will ultimately be required to submit their standardized test scores.

 Additional Program Requirements:

 TCNJ does not provide an Admissions Interview as part of the application process.